Jean Huré: Life

-Born in Gien, Loiret, Huré studied anthropology, composition, improvisation and medieval music at the École Saint-Maurille in Angers and served as organist at the cathedral in the city.
-In 1895 he moved to Paris, where he was advised by Charles-Marie Widor and Charles Koechlin to study at the Conservatory.
+Born in Gien, Loiret, France, on 17 September 1877, Huré studied anthropology, composition, improvisation and medieval music at the École Saint-Maurille in Angers and served as organist at the cathedral in the city.
+In 1895, he moved to Paris, where he was advised by Charles-Marie Widor and Charles Koechlin to study at the Conservatory.
 Huré preferred to live an independent life.

-From 1910 he taught at the École Normale Supérieure, where Yves Nat and Manuel Rosenthal were among his students.
-In 1911 he helped found the Paris Mozart Society; he was also a member of the short-lived Association des Compositeurs Bretons during 1912–14.
+From 1910, he taught at the École Normale Supérieure, where Yves Nat and Manuel Rosenthal were among his students.
+In 1911, Huré helped found the Paris Mozart Society; he was also a member of the short-lived Association des Compositeurs Bretons during 1912–14.
 He worked as organist at the churches of Notre-Dame-des-Blancs-Manteaux, Saint-Martin-des-Champs and Saint-Séverin between 1911 and 1914.
-From 1924 he was appointed successor to Lucien Grandjany at Sacré-Cœur and from 1926 as the successor to Eugene Gigout at Saint-Augustin.
-Between 1924 and 1926 he edited and published a monthly journal called L'Orgue et les Organistes.
-Huré died in Paris.
+From 1924, he was appointed successor to Lucien Grandjany at Sacré-Cœur and from 1926, as the successor to Eugene Gigout at Saint-Augustin.
+Between 1924 and 1926, Huré edited and published a monthly journal called L'Orgue et les Organistes.

-In addition to a number of organ works Huré composed a comic opera and a ballet, three symphonies and chamber works.
-In 2010 a CD with works by Huré was recorded, featuring a four-movement sonata for violin and piano and a piano quintet performed by the Quatuor Louvigny and pianist Marie-Josephe Jude.
+In addition to a number of organ works, Huré composed a comic opera and a ballet, three symphonies and chamber works.
+In 2010, a CD with works by Huré was recorded, featuring a four-movement sonata for violin and piano and a piano quintet performed by the Quatuor Louvigny and pianist Marie-Josephe Jude.

-He died in Paris in 1930.
+Huré died in Paris on 27 January 1930.